 Eight times a year, or more depending on necessity, the committee holds a meeting to decide on the course of federal monetary policy in the near term.
 At the meeting, held in Washington, D.C., committee members will review the nation’s macroeconomic conditions, assess risks, and determine the direction best suited to the FOMC’s goals of keeping prices stable along with an overall sustainable rate of economic growth.
 The twelve members then vote on whether buying or selling securities is more likely to attain these goals.
-The committee's sixth meeting of the year began Tuesday, September 19th, and concluded Wednesday, September 20th, with a press conference.
+The committee's seventh meeting of the year began Tuesday, October 31, and concluded Wednesday, November 1 followed by a press conference.

 Who Sits on the FOMC Committee?

 Of the twelve members of the FOMC, seven are Federal Reserve Board of Governors members.
 The Board of Governors’ chair serves as the FOMC’s chair concurrently.
 The members of the Board of Governors are appointed by the U.S. President and serve for fourteen years on the board.

 The Federal Reserve Bank of New York’s president, since 2018, John C. Williams, is a perpetual member of the committee.
 Four of the remaining eleven regional Federal Reserve Bank presidents also serve on the FOMC in one-year rotations to ensure representation from all regions of the United States.

 How Does the Fed Influence the U.S. Economy?

 When the Federal Reserve moves to increase interest rates, it can have an outsize effect on the economy as a whole.
 If the FOMC moves to sell securities, thus increasing the federal funds rate and interest rates across the economy, various firms’ assessment of their future revenue flows can be negatively affected, as debt expenses will grow.